-All summative assessment is set and marked by academics appointed by the University of London as Chief Examiners/Examiners, and is marked to the same standards as for students studying in the UK at one of the colleges of the University of London.
+All summative assessment is set and marked by academics appointed by the University of London as Chief Examiners/Examiners and is marked to the same standards as for students studying in the UK at one of the colleges of the University of London.
 Local teaching institutions do not participate in the setting or marking of summative assessments.
 As well as ensuring that students meet the same rigorous standards as students studying at the colleges this also ensures the security of the assessment process.

-The examinations, including resits, take place in April-June and October each year.
+The examinations, including resits, take place in the May and October sessions each year, which is the month in which each examination usually starts, as defined in the Programme Regulations.